A Trade Begins (1800s):

 They put posters up around town and on a warm, Tuesday evening in 1902 ninety-one electrical men gathered in the co-operative rooms at 28 Lonsdale Street to form themselves into a union.

-They called themselves The Electrical Association of Australia and elected their officers.
+They called themselves The Electrical Employees Association and elected their officers.
 Ed Giles was elected President, Bill Stewart, Vice-President, Isidore Wittkowski Treasurer, and Andy McPhail became the first Union Secretary.
-Fifteen days later Andy McPhail attended the THC meeting to have it recorded in the minutes of the meeting that Electrical Association of Australia had been formed and was now operating.
+Fifteen days later Andy McPhail attended the THC meeting to have it recorded in the minutes of the meeting that Electrical Employees Association had been formed and was now operating.

 This was a decade of ETU infancy, born as the Electrical Association of Australia.
 It changed to the Wiremen’s union and by 1908, had become the ETU of Victoria.
 It was a period of building on a beginning and establishing good relations with the electrical trade unions in the other states while raising the idea of a national union.
 In those first seven years there were three union secretaries, Andy McPhail, Joe Horton and Vern Gunst.